ellifteria/ellifteria.github.io/content/index.md

 I'm advised by [Dr. Michael Ernst](https://www.cs.washington.edu/homes/mernst/), [Dr. Amy Ko](https://faculty.washington.edu/ajko/), and [Dr. R. Ben Shapiro](https://benshapi.ro/) at UW CSE's [PLSE](https://uwplse.org) and [LCI](https://www.computinged.uw.edu/) research groups.
 My research focus is on using software engineering to help scientists write software more productively and with fewer bugs or errors.
 I'm studying how "real" scientists (biologists, geoscientists, etc.) write programs for their research to guide the questions: **how can software engineering support the needs and goals of scientists, how must software engineering be adapted for scientific research, and how should good software engineering be taught to scientists?**
-If you're a scientists who write any code for your research, please reach out!
+If you're a scientist who writes any code for your research, please reach out!

 I'm also very passionate about making computer science a more equitable, inclusive, and diverse field.
 I'm dedicated to working to make computing a safe, supportive, and welcoming field for all, and especially for women, transgender and nonbinary people, and members of the LGBTQ+ community.